jessestuart/vim-prettier/README.md

 Plug 'prettier/vim-prettier', { 'do': 'yarn install' }
 ```

-For those using [vim-pathogen](https://github.com/tpope/vim-pathogen), you can run the following in a terminal:
+For those using [vim-pathogen][github 3], you can run the following in a
+terminal:

 ```
 cd ~/.vim/bundle